 Even though our region received some rainfall this past winter, the ongoing drought is still impacting our City’s water supply.
 The City of Healdsburg’s Water Department offers this FAQ to help answer the most prevalent questions.

 It is critical for all of us to work together, as a community, to save water and meet our current goal of reducing our water consumption by 20%.
-To achieve this goal, it is essential that we work together and maintain a water-efficient, focus on water savings measures.
-The City will be posting regular updates so that we can be aware of the coordinated effort by all to meet our goal.
-We can each take simple steps to meet the goal by limiting irrigation to designated days, using water-efficient, appliances and fixtures (efficient showerheads, toilets, and clothes washers), and washing only full loads of dishes and laundry.
+We can each take simple steps to meet the goal by limiting irrigation to designated days, using water-efficient appliances and fixtures (efficient showerheads, toilets, and clothes washers), and washing only full loads of dishes and laundry.
 We can also turn off the tap when it is not needed, such as when brushing teeth.
-Residents of Healdsburg who are interested in more long-term and sustainable measures, such as removing lawns and replacing them with water-efficient, plants and replacing appliances with high-efficiency water conservative ones, can view eligible water rebates here.
+Residents of Healdsburg who are interested in more long-term and sustainable measures, such as removing lawns and replacing them with water-efficient plants or replacing appliances with high-efficiency models, can view available water rebates.